 That’s not the end of the corporate documents.
 Another document we prepare for you is the

 4. Appointment of Initial Directors.
 Directors do not magically appear.
 They must be appointed. ” If your nonprofit is important enough for you to begin, it is important enough to do right.
 You’ll be glad you did.

 5 .
 IRS required Conflict of Interest Policy.
 Without this, you open yourself up to conflicts of interest that are not permitted by the IRS.

-We prepare these five very important corporate documents for you within 5-business days from when we get our proprietary, copyrighted, personalized Corporation Questionnaire back from you.
+We prepare your Articles of Incorporation and these five very important corporate documents for you within 5-business days from when we get our proprietary, copyrighted, personalized Corporation Questionnaire back from you.
 Or we pay you $200.
 That’s our guarantee.
 No calls on the phone asking where your documents are and when you can expect to get them.
 The documents come to you by email in PDF format for speed and convenience.